WorkingHardInIT/Unwrap-BEKs-from-Azure-Key-Vault-and-Save-to-Disk/README.md

-🛡️ Azure Key Vault BEK Unwrapper
+# 🛡️Azure Key Vault BEK Unwrapper

 This PowerShell script retrieves 🔎 wrapped BitLocker Encryption Keys (BEKs) from an Azure Key Vault, unwraps 🔓 them using their associated Key Encryption Keys (KEKs), and saves 📀 the decrypted BEKs to a local directory.